Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Experiments

 A core motivation for dynamic topology generation is to reduce unnecessary communication and minimize token consumption.
 Our analysis confirms that GTD generates not only effective but also significantly sparser and more cost-efficient topologies compared to methods that rely on dense or fully-connected graphs.

 The results, visualized in the scatter plots in Figure \ref{fig:cost}, show GTD's exceptional efficiency.
 Across all tested benchmarks: GSM8K, MultiArith, SVAMP, and MMLU.
 GTD consistently occupies the optimal bottom-right position, signifying the highest accuracy achieved with the lowest token consumption.
 For instance, on GSM8K, GTD achieves over 94\% accuracy while consuming only 4.8e+06 tokens; in contrast, the next best performer, G-Designer, requires 15\% more tokens for lower accuracy, while methods like LLM-Debate use over five times the tokens.
 This efficiency is even more pronounced on MultiArith, where GTD reaches nearly 99\% accuracy using just 8.4e+04 tokens, setting a new Pareto frontier that no other method approaches.
 Similarly, on SVAMP, GTD is the only method to surpass 91\% accuracy while keeping token usage at a minimum (1.4e+05 tokens).
-These findings show that the proxy-guided generation process successfully learns to create sparse, efficient graphs by preserving only the most critical communication links, thereby avoiding the quadratic overhead of fully-connected approaches while still enabling complex, high-performance interactions.
+These findings show that the proxy-guided generation process successfully learns to create sparse, efficient graphs by preserving only the most critical communication links, thereby avoiding the quadratic overhead of fully-connected approaches while still enabling complex, high-performance interactions. {Crucially, this massive reduction in operational token cost ensures that the one-time setup cost for training the proxy is rapidly amortized, granting GTD a net efficiency advantage over zero-shot baselines immediately upon deployment.}